 In practice a population mean $\mu$ is unknown and must be estimated based on a sample.
-A confidence interval estimate for a population mean is an interval of possible values for $\mu$ .
+A confidence interval estimate for a population mean is an interval of plausible values for $\mu$ .
 Associated with the interval is a "confidence level" that indicates how confident we are that the interval actually contains $\mu$ .
-The one sample "t" interval for a population mean is based on the Student's t distribution or simply the t distribution.
+The one sample "t" interval for a population mean is based on the Student's t distribution.